 not able to finalise risk assessments, how can neonicontinoids be legal since it cannot be declared that they have not been sufficiently tested for ‘acceptable risk’?

-The report states that "Only uses on crops not attractive to honey bees were considered acceptable".
+The report also states that "Only uses on crops not attractive to honey bees were considered acceptable".

 1. Pesticide risk assessment already conducts tests on very few species, which are meant to be representative for invertebrates as a whole.
 As it is, assessment only requires that pesticides are tested on: